If you’re active on social media but new to homeschooling, you may wonder how much to share about your journey with family and friends.

-Facebook has a list option where you can choose which of your friends will see your posts.
+Facebook has options where you can choose which of your friends will see your posts.
 You should also make sure to update your privacy settings so that all your photos, especially of your children, aren’t publicly available.

 Other social media channels have different options.
 Instagram allows you to remove photos from your map, which takes away location information (although the photos will still be on your profile).
 Twitter can make your tweets private.

 Whatever you choose, remember to exercise caution on everything you post to social media, including names and contact details.

 Consider the content.

 Are you posting photos of your kids at the kitchen table, or links to an article bashing public school?
 Some moms have guidelines about what to post – for example, only positive aspects without judging other educational systems.